ccarner/MarksToPDF/README.md

 generated.

-##Canvas Modifications
+## Canvas Modifications

 Canvas allows for bulk re-uploading of files as comments on students submissions, eg we can attach a pdf with feedback to each student's submissions.
-To do this, however, the name of the downloaded canvas submission from teh student must be the SAME as the name of the file being reuploaded to canvas; the feature was designed to allow instructors to annotate ON the existing assignment and the reupload, we're sort of hijacking it.
+To do this, however, the name of the downloaded canvas submission from the student must be the SAME as the name of the file being reuploaded to canvas; the feature was designed to allow instructors to annotate ON the existing assignment and the reupload, we're sort of hijacking it.

 More details can be found in the canvas help article here: https://community.canvaslms.com/docs/DOC-12803-4152640871

-##Note: need to manually check for dupes
+## Note: need to manually check for dupes

 As part of its process,the script searches for a filename in the input/canvas_submissions foldername/ID of the student.
 Script uses ID+name if the filename has the student's ID in it;  since canvas doesn't actually add the unimelb studentID to the filename when exporting, this requires students to manually add their ID in their submission title